The History & Background of R-ALA

 It will vary depending on your current nutritional state, dosage, and current health.
 We often hear that our customers “feel better” and experience “clearer thinking” and “enhanced well being” within 2 weeks.
 For optimal results, we recommend you take our R-Lipoic Acid daily for at least two months to evaluate their benefits.

-An animal study using rats showed that administration of alpha lipoic acid in extremely high doses (20 mg/kg) in the presence of a thiamine deficiency is proved to be fatal.
-A regimen containing alpha lipoic acid can only be beneficial when a B-complex supplement is included with it.
+An animal study using rats showed that administration of alpha-lipoic acid in too high doses (20 mg/kg) in the presence of a thiamine deficiency is proved to be fatal.
+A regimen containing alpha-lipoic acid can only be beneficial when a B-complex supplement is included with it.

-Studies using rats and mice have shown that R-ALA provided protection against the negative effects of arsenic, cadmium, and mercury and may also bind to other metals including iron, copper, and zinc.
+Studies using rats and mice have shown that R-ALA is protected against the adverse effects of arsenic, cadmium, and mercury and may also bind to other metals, including iron, copper, and zinc.
 The chelating action of R-ALA is considered to be relatively weaker compared to other chelating agents.
 Oxidative damage is associated with some of the harmful effects of heavy metal poisoning.
 Harmful effects of heavy metals are reduced by lipoic acid’s antioxidant properties.

-In liver cells, alpha-lipoic acid has been found to increase oxygen consumption to 189% of baseline when given to old rats at 0.5% of the diet while it nonsignificantly increase oxygen consumption to 104% of baseline in younger rats.
-Initially the older rats had 59% of the level of oxidation relative to younger rats, and no significant differences were found after supplementation.
+In liver cells, alpha-lipoic acid has been found to increase oxygen consumption to 189% of the baseline when given to old rats at 0.5% of the diet.
+In comparison, it nonsignificantly increases oxygen consumption to 104% of baseline in younger rats.
+Initially, the older rats had 59% of the level of oxidation relative to more immature rats, and no significant differences were found after supplementation.
 This normalization of mitochondrial oxygen capacity has been recorded in neural tissue, where increased oxygen consumption with increased anti-oxidative potential improved the neural consequences of aging (such as memory loss) in old rats fed 0.5%/1.5% ALA/ALCAR (a form of L-Carnitine).

 Final Review of R-ALA

 R-ALA is best described as an ingredient used as a life extension nutrient.
-It acts in many helpful ways as an anti-oxidant, anti-glycation, blood sugar normalize, activator of mitochondria and enhancement of glutathione.
+It acts in many helpful ways as an antioxidant, anti-glycation, blood sugar normalize, an activator of mitochondria, and enhancement of glutathione.
 Although R-ALA is natural in the human body, dietary supplementation is still recommended for R-ALA decreases as we age.
-With its many benefits in the human body including fat loss, it would be a waste to not take this ingredient.
+With its many benefits in the human body, including fat loss, it would be a waste not to take this ingredient.